Spark Connect

 Initial setup

-• Create, or re-create, a Python environment.
+• Create, or re-create, a persistent Python environment.
 Based on your OS, it will choose to create a Virtual Environment, or Conda.

 • Install the needed Python libraries